dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 stations along the way, the event was "cup-less" so I was at the mercy of this hydration pipe.

-The ostensible final challenge was _climbing_ back up the goat path.
+The ostensible final challenge was climbing _back_ up the 220ft zig-zag "goat path" to the [Grove Prison](http://www.geoffkirby.co.uk/PortlandArchivePictures/html/grove_prison.html) .
 My bag was hurting my shoulders and I felt sick and my legs were cramping up.
 At the top I had encouragement from some club runners staffing an aid station and for the first time I took advantage of the goods on offer and picked up a handful